RockX-SG/rockx-dkg-cli/README.md

-   keygen, k                   start keygen process resharing, r                start resharing process get-dkg-results, gr         get validator-pk and key shares of all operators generate-deposit-data, gdd  generate deposit data in json format help, h                     Shows a list of commands or help for one command
+   keygen, k                   start keygen process resharing, r                start resharing process get-dkg-results, gr         get validator-pk and key shares of all operators get-keyshares, gr           get keyshares for registering the validator on ssv UI generate-deposit-data, gdd  generate deposit data in json format help, h                     Shows a list of commands or help for one command